 1. First things first, get in the right mindset.

 While this isn’t necessarily a ‘pen to paper’ or ‘keyboard to laptop’ step, it’s the number one missed step when it comes to producing valuable content for your audience.
 For real!

-While I go way deeper into this in my upcoming, Blogging in Your Pet Biz course, here’s the gist:
+While I go way deeper into this in the Blogging in Your Pet Biz Course, here’s the gist:

 Get into a comfortable position, take some deep breaths, and meditate.